 This action will extend the existing network of National Competence Centres for HPC (NCCs) currently funded by the EuroHPC JU in the EuroCC 2 project by additional National Competence Centres in EuroHPC Participating States that currently do not receive financial support for a NCC.
 The NCCs will be fully aligned with and integrated into the EUROCC 2 network, its management structure, reporting lines and the CASTIEL 2 Coordination and Support Action.By the end of the action, an effective support network in the field of HPC will have been established providing services to local communities from the public and private sector with a specific focus on SMEs.
-Through for HPC offering a comprehensive support infrastructure from basic training and initial uptake of HPC to specialist knowledge covering the entire HPC value chain including related topics such as intellectual property.
+Through cooperation with other European initiatives the network will provide a knowledge hub for HPC offering a comprehensive support infrastructure from basic training and initial uptake of HPC to specialist knowledge covering the entire HPC value chain including related topics such as intellectual property.